 Saw flies do not have a sting.

-The sawfly on the right is Rhogogaster viridis in the Tenthredinidae family which has 900 European species, and almost 400 species in Britain.
+The sawfly above is Rhogogaster viridis in the Tenthredinidae family which has 900 European species, and almost 400 species in Britain.

 In this species the pterostigma on the front edge of the forewing is either all green or all yellow, and you can just make this out as she has not completely closed her wings.
 Adults of this species fly from may to August and are 10 - 13 mm long.
 The head and thorax are green with black markings.